 Now, let's look closer at what's included in each of these tailored plans for Canadian businesses.

-Price: $9 per employee/month Websites Supported: Not explicitly stated Best For: Businesses automating employment administration and taking the first step into cloud-based HR.
-Refund Policy: Not explicitly stated Other Features: Paperless onboarding, Time off management, Certifications, HR document library, Applicant tracking.
+Price: $9 per employee/month Best For: Businesses automating employment administration and taking the first step into cloud-based HR.
+Other Features: Paperless onboarding, Time off management, Certifications, HR document library, Applicant tracking.

 Users provided the high 4.1 rating based on nearly 40 total testimonials.
 However, these reviews primarily describe experiences with NLP training and personal coaching services offered through a Danish entity named HUMI (humi.dk), not the Canadian HR and Payroll software Humi (now Employment Hero) featured in this review.